 These story companions are meant to be functional and meaningful.
 There are prompts, visuals, and cues.
 These materials can be used to pre-teach vocab, practice answering questions, expanding utterances, categorization, etc...

-To download your FREE gingerbread activities, just answer a few questions.
+To download your FREE gingerbread activities, please fill out the form below.
 Once you have your materials, come back here and grab ideas on how to use them!

 If you need the book, click the link below: